 Thank you for taking on the responsibility of supporting and mentoring teacher candidates in the Department of Learning and Teaching at the University of San Diego.
-Field experience component are a crucial opportunity for our teacher candidates to develop as professional educators.
+The field experience component is a crucial opportunity for our teacher candidates to develop as professional educators.
 Your teaching expertise, coaching support, and evaluation and feedback skills are invaluable to the growth of our candidates.
-You have been selected as a supervisor of our candidates for a variety of reasons including your use of effective teaching strategies, willingness to promote the values of our program, and provide a strong model of professional ethics.
+You have been selected as a supervisor for our candidates for a variety of reasons including your use of effective teaching strategies, willingness to promote the values of our program, and how you provide a strong model of professional ethics.
 We are excited and pleased to welcome you to our department.

 Amanda Roth, Ph.D.

-Professor of Practice & Director of Field Experiences MRH 245 University of San Diego 5998 Alcala Park San Diego, CA 92110-2492 amandaroth@sandiego.edu
+Professor of Practice & Director of Field Experiences

+MRH 245

+University of San Diego

+5998 Alcala Park

+San Diego, CA 92110-2492

+amandaroth@sandiego.edu